-Understanding the needs of seniors with disabilities, primarily with physical disabilities, in terms of housing and community resources will ensure that the City of Westminster is prepared and equipped to accommodate this growing community.
+Understanding the needs of seniors with disabilities, primarily with physical disabilities, in terms of housing and community resources will ensure that the city is prepared and equipped to accommodate this growing community.

 Figure I-6.
 Incidence of Disability by Age, City of Littleton, 2015